 That’s not to say the Google Ads experts involved in this program won’t be of value to certain advertisers.
 But based on my experience as well as the experience of my colleagues, the relentless “help” that Google offers feels more like someone trying to make their quota versus a real expert who has tangible insights worth sharing.

 Lastly, the bad part about this new program can be best summarized by the old proverb “if it ain’t broke don’t fix it.”
 Most PPC agencies and Google Ads experts spend hours and hours properly structuring accounts, employing best practices, and implementing creative strategies.
 For me personally, the last thing I want is someone else in the account making unwarranted adjustments.

 To bring closure to why I don’t trust Google’s advertising experts, let me give you a quick example.
 For smaller accounts, I personally like to have full control of keyword bids and use the Manual CPC bidding strategy.
-All other options, despite being recommended by Google Ads and its support specialists, will compromise control over how much your bidding on a particular keyword.
+All other options, despite being recommended by Google Ads and its support specialists, will compromise control over how much you’re bidding on a particular keyword.
 Even the use of Enhanced CPC bidding can escalate your bids way higher than they need to be.

 While I know Google is trying to look out for its advertisers and help grow their businesses, at the end of the day, it’s still a business trying to make money.
-Based my example above, Google Ads is programmed to make it easy to spend more money than you need to be.
-Beyond bid strategy types, allowing a Google Ads expert manage your account is a huge sacrifice of control that I would only recommend to advertisers who don’t really know what they are doing.
-It’s like letting a car salesman negotiate the final price of your car, even though he’s employed by the dealer your buying it from.
+Based on my example above, Google Ads is programmed to make it easy to spend more money than you need to be.
+Beyond bid strategy types, allowing a Google Ads expert to manage your account is a huge sacrifice of control that I would only recommend to advertisers who don’t really know what they are doing.
+It’s like letting a car salesman negotiate the final price of your car, even though he’s employed by the dealer you’re buying it from.